privateprep/coding-space-website/src/pages/index.md

 mainpitch:
   title: Where Kids Learn to Think Critically
   description: >+
-    We offer in-person and online classes and camps for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+    We offer in-person and online classes and camps for kids ages 3-17 in a caring, inclusive space designed for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
 Through hands-on projects like coding games, animations, and interactive stories, as well as exploring foundational concepts in artificial intelligence, data, algorithms, and logic, students build creativity, confidence, and computational thinking.
     They develop not just technical skills, but the mindset of thoughtful,